pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< learner-task-help >}}

-The ball goes off the top or bottom of the table.
+The ball goes off the top or bottom of the court.

 {{< /learner-task >}}

+If the ball goes off the bat at a steep enough angle, the ball goes right off the top or bottom of the court.
 The next chapter will fix this.

 ## Bounce the ball off the top and bottom of the table

-This is a similar problem to bouncing the ball off a bat, except the code needs to check the *y* coordinate, and work with `y_velocity`.
+This is a similar problem to bouncing the ball off a bat, except the code needs to check the *y* coordinate, and work with the `y_velocity` variable.

 {{< learner-task >}}